710lucas/RSS-startpage/README.md

 ## Features

 * **Dashboard:** A clean UI featuring a clock, a search bar, and your news feed.
+* **Pinned Sites:** Manage and access your favorite websites quickly with a built-in bookmarks/pinned section.
 * **RSS Integration:** Add and manage multiple RSS feeds to stay updated directly from your new tab.
 * **Customizable Backgrounds:** Set your wallpaper via URL or upload a local image (saved as base64).
 * **Custom Search Engine:** Choose your preferred search provider (Google, DuckDuckGo, etc.).